SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

    ![Step Image](images/Exercise6_3-4_odata_destination.png)

-5. As the deployment of a Node.js application involves uploading and packaging a number of files and modules, the deployment via Web IDE might take some time.
+5. As the deployment of a NodeJS application involves uploading and packaging a number of files and modules, the deployment via Web IDE might take some time.
 Please use this opportunity to login to the Cloud cockpit and check the creation of backing service instances, service bindings and applications.
 The order mentioned in your `mta.yaml` file will be followed during the deployment.
 You can also keep an eye on the flow of the deployment by watching the console logs from Web IDE or using the CF CLI command - **`cf logs <app name> --recent`**.

 6. Once the deployment is successful, click on the url below _Application Routes_.
 The application opens in a new tab.